ebwydra/bad-file-names/README.md

 # bad-file-names

-A silly little function that generates "bad" filenames... then posts them to Twitter.
+A silly little program that generates "bad" filenames... then posts them to Twitter.